mohammad-shaddad/mohammad-shaddad/README.md

 **2020.08**
 ## 👨‍💻 I'm a
-So-called solutions engineer; with a passion for innovative technologies and continuous learning.
+So-called Solutions Engineer; with a passion for innovative technologies and continuous learning.
 Experienced in designing and building large-scale distributed solutions.

 ## 🏗 Side Projects
 - [Gerd](https://github.com/onyx-ws/gerd): a Chaos Monkey for K8s.
 Powered by netcore